Mismiles/project-clinical-calculator/README.md

 The indication is placed to force the user to specify why vancomycin is being used.

-The "on renal replacement therapy?" question is placed as if the patient is on renal replacement therapy, then only their weight and the date this was taken will be required.
+The "on renal replacement therapy?" question is placed to specify if the patient is on dialysis.

-If the pateint is not on renal replacement therapy, their gender, age, weight, the date their weight was taken, their height and serum creatinine will need to be entered in order to allow the tool to calculate the pateint's renal function, the correct dose and how often to monitor the patient.
+The pateint's gender, age, weight, the date their weight was taken, their height and serum creatinine will need to be entered in order to allow the tool to calculate the pateint's renal function, the correct dose and how often to monitor the patient.